bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 He was doing all the stuff too, apart from only peer-to-peer.
 And I guess in the end, you know, if none of the applicants are interested in peer-to-peer, then you stop doing that.
 He's been interested in that.
-Like, I just feel like either he doesn't have the time to do it himself, which I'm sure he doesn't, or he hasn't found any PhD applicant here to do it.
+I just feel like either he doesn't have the time to do it himself, which I'm sure he doesn't, or he hasn't found any PhD applicant here to do it.
-Which is kind of like the vibe going on for some years.
+Which is kind of the vibe going on for some years.
 I think it was somewhere around 2017, I think, summer 2017, when they were working on the peer-to-peer at that time.

 ## Mapping Network Topology Research